AndreiOstahie/UE5_FPS/README.md

 # UE5_Destiny
-Destiny 2 inspired FPS game made in Unreal Engine 5
+FPS game demo with basic features and AI made in Unreal Engine 5